melissapaksoy/melissapaksoy/README.md

 # Hello, I'm Melissa!

 # About Me

 Passionate Computer Science student with a strong foundation in programming and a keen interest in developing innovative applications and websites.
+Complemented by a background in fashion design and makeup artistry, bringing a unique blend of creativity and technical expertise to problem-solving and design-oriented projects.

 # Skills